spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

 spire-server-b95945658-4wbkd   1/1     Running   0          103m
 ```

+As a daemonset, you'll see as many **spire-agent** pods as you have nodes.

 # Register Workloads {#section-5}

 In order to enable SPIRE to perform workload attestation -- which allows the agent to identify the workload to attest to its agent -- you must register the workload in the server.
 This tells SPIRE how to identify the workload and which SPIFFE ID to give it.